srdtrk/cw-ibc-lite/README.md

 This is a implementation of the IBC Protocol in pure Rust and CosmWasm.
 It would work on CosmWasm chains without the need for `ibc-go`.
 There are no current relayer implementations for IBC Lite.

 This repository is a work in progress and is not ready for production use.
-This repo also contains the e2e test between cw-eureka and ibc-go-lite.
+This repo also contains the e2e test between cw-ibc-lite and ibc-go-lite.

 ## How to reproduce the e2e test